git-moss/ProjectConverter/README.md

 ## Changes

+### 1.1.3

+* Fixed: A DAWproject which did not confirm to the project XML schema could not be converted but only a warning should have been displayed.
+* Fixed: A DAWproject which contained a VST 2 device with an empty (preset) name could not be converted.

 ### 1.1.2

 * New: Only set DAWproject tracks to hybrid if both audio and MIDI is present.
 * Fixed: Fixed a crash when a Reaper project contained an empty node.
 * Fixed: An error was shown if the last Reaper top track was set as the end of a folder.
 * Fixed: Wrong message was logged when presets were about to be saved.

 ### 1.1.1